Dinesh-raya/stream-tca/README.md

 - Batch user creation through admin panel interface
 - Support for creating users with specified usernames and passwords
 - Results feedback for successful and failed creations

+## Security Implementation Details

+### Password Hashing
+- Uses bcrypt with 12 rounds for a balance of security and performance
+- All passwords are salted and hashed before storage
+- Authentication validates passwords using bcrypt's secure comparison

+### Performance Considerations
+- 12 rounds of bcrypt typically complete in under 100ms
+- Provides strong security while maintaining responsive user experience
+- Can be adjusted based on performance monitoring

 ## Architecture